madrugado/madrugado.github.io/index.md

 My publications could be found [here](./publications.md).
 If you want to read any publication, which is listed, but has no link, just write me an email.

 <br />
-I have worked at VK.com as Applied Research Scientist, and have a couple of papers published describing my work there.
+I have worked at VK.com as an Applied Research Scientist, and have a couple of papers published describing my work there.
+I've worked in Yandex as a ML Engineer.
 Also I have worked as a Research Scientist at Neural Systems and Deep Learning lab of Moscow Institute of Physics and Technology, where I participated in research and development of <a href="https://deeppavlov.ai">DeepPavlov library</a>.

-I have wide experience in Information Retrieval:
-- I've improved VK.com Support with FAQ recommedation.
-- I've worked on Yandex.News quality (ranking and clusterization).
-- I've launched (as part of a team) the Sputnik, Russian government-sponsored search engine.
+At Huawei Noah's Ark lab I held position of a Senior Research Scientist.
+Together with my team we published half a dozen of articles.

 I also have experience with Computer Vision & Robotics:
-- I've developed CV for a robot (see below) & some aspects of Cognitive Technologies driver-assistant.
+- I've developed CV for a robot, a prototype of Cognitive Technologies driver assistant.
-- For the testing purposes, we've created a wheeled robot, where I was resposible for driving control (including the CV part).
+- Now I am working on medical imaging as part of my teaching experience in ITMO University.
 <br />

 My short CV is available [here](resume/one-page-cv.pdf).
 The full CV is [here](https://www.dropbox.com/s/ce0d73trfwtfc7h/academic_CV2.pdf?dl=1).